jeffrigby/code2clipboard/README.md

 OMIT_TREE=true
 ```

-There's a sample `.env.example` file in the root directory that you can use as a template.
+There's a sample `.code2clipboard.env.example` file in the root directory that you can use as a template.

-## Package Dependencies
-- `clipboardy`: For copying content to the clipboard.
-- `dotenv`: To manage environment variables.
-- `micromatch`: For matching file paths against patterns.
-- `yargs`: To parse command-line options.
-- `isTextOrBinary`: To determine if a file is a text or binary.

 ## Examples